Mi-Jeong

 fruit over 14-days at 23. ±.
 1. °C. Seven days after the

-Ethylene production and respiration rate were lower in the
+treatment.
+Ethylene production and respiration rate were lower

-surface color and flesh firmness were delayed in the treated
+changes in surface color and flesh firmness were delayed in the

-fruit.
-To investigate how sound wave treatment effects on fruit
+treated fruit.
+To investigate how sound wave treatment effects

-ripening, the expression of ethylene-related genes was analyzed by
+on fruit ripening, the expression of ethylene-related genes was

 http://www.ThePowerOfSound.com/Gardening